 Netball remains one of the oldest sports world wide but its snail pace development still worries the players, the sport die-hards and administrators.

-As Uganda made a giant leap in the year 2014 with qualification to the Netball world cup.
+Uganda made a giant leap by playing at the 2015 Netball world cup.

 The game is normally played and enjoyed in entertainment hubs.

 Santa follows every cue shot on the pool tables in every corner of the country by the over 6000 pool players.

 Lady pool players like the 2015 pool queen, Angella Busingye, losing finalist, Vicky Namuyanja, Vivian Kagoye, Ritah Nimusiima, Santa says keep up the legacy.

 On the golf courses across the country, balls fly over the skyline.

-He will however reserve praise for Willy Deus Kitata, the winner of the country’s major golf championship – 72 that was held at the Uganda Golf Club, Kampala.
+He will however reserve praise for Ronald Otile, the winner of the country’s major golf championship – 72 that was held at the Uganda Golf Club, Kampala.

-Santa will issue the Uganda Professionals Golf Captain, Deo Akope a copy of the world’s elite golf magazine for winning the Uganda Open (pros event).
+Santa will issue Otile a copy of the world’s elite golf magazine for winning the Uganda Open (pros event).

-He will also wish Akope and the rest of professionals a great year ahead especially as far as breaking the ice berg of making the cut in major golf events in the country and those organized out of Uganda.
+He will also wish golf professionals a great year ahead especially as far as breaking the ice berg of making the cut in major golf events in the country and those organized out of Uganda.

-Santa has a golf kit for lady golfer, Sergent Flavia Namakula for winning the Uganda ladies open as well as scooping two silver medals at the World Military Golf Championship.
+Santa has a golf kit for lady golfer, Sergent Flavia Namakula for winning the Uganda ladies open.

 Like all the other sports in Uganda, Santa is happy, the long administrative wrangles that marred the sport in disarray will soon be a history chapter in the water game.